Bus Eligibility and Route Design

 Bus routes are designed to limit student ride time to no more than 45 minutes one-way if at all possible; however, most students ride under 30 minutes one-way.

-Arrival Times: Students should be at the bus stop 5 minutes prior to the scheduled pick-up time.
-To ensure proper pick-up, students need to be physically at the stop when the bus arrives.
+Students should be at the bus stop 5 minutes prior to the scheduled pick-up time.
+To ensure prosper pick-up, students need to be physically at the stop when the bus arrives

-Dismissal Times: Elementary students are released at 2:55, buses are loaded and released from campus by administration around 3:00/3:05, Middle School releases at 3:30, buses load and are released from campus by administration around 3:35/3:40, High School releases at 4:10, buses are loaded and are released by administration around 4:20.
+Elementary students are released at 3:00, buses are loaded and released from campus by administration around 3:05/3:10, Middle School releases at 3:30, buses load and are released from campus by administration around 3:35/3:40, High School releases at 4:10, buses are loaded and are released by administration around 4:20.

-If your child will be receiving Special Education Services and you have questions about their route, please contact us pisdbus@prosper-isd.net.
-In the subject line please put ATTN: SpEd.
+If your child will be receiving Special Education services, and you have questions about their route, please contact pisdbus@prosper-isd.net with the subject line ATTN: SpED.

-*If your student is removed from the route and should need a ride, please email us at pisdbus@prosper-isd.net in the subject line please put TRANSPORTATION NEEDED.
+*If your student is removed from the route and should need a ride, email pisdbus@prosper-isd.net with the subject line Transportation Needed.

-**If your bus stop is removed from the route due to inactivity and your student will begin riding at least 3 days per week, please email us pisdbus@prosper-isd.net to have it reinstated.
+**If your bus stop is removed from the route due to inactivity and your student will begin riding at least 3 days per week, email pisdbus@prosper-isd.net to have it reinstated.

 Board Approved Exception Busing

-In rare cases, whereas, the board acknowledges the Education Code 42.155 (d) provisions stating that a hazard condition exits where no walkway is provided and students must walk along or across a freeway or expressway, an underpass, an overpass or bridge, an uncontrolled major traffic artery, an industrial or commercial, or another comparable condition.
+In rare cases, whereas, the Board acknowledges the Education Code 42.155 (d) provisions stating that a hazardous condition exists where no walkway is provided and students must walk along or across a freeway or expressway, an underpass, an overpass or bridge, an uncontrolled major traffic artery, an industrial or commercial, or another comparable condition.